Grab your throat, squeeze it tightly, now try and scream.

 Love turned to fear, trust turned to anxiety, and care turned to obsession.
 Soon I felt trapped, in-prisoned in a body that wouldn’t allow me to be free of this toxic love.

 Over two years have passed, and I’d be lying if I said it’s all forgotten.
 Yes, it’s left an impact on my life, like a deep cut scars the skin, but that’s all it is, a scar.
-I’m working on myself everyday, and yes, sometimes the added pressures of life make me want to give up, but I can’t and I won’t, I’ve fought too hard to get to where I am today.
-I thought that was my life, it wasn’t, THIS is my life.
-Here I am living what only a few years ago I never thought would be.
-I refuse to let my past define my future, because I wasn’t and am not a victim of domestic violence.
+I thought that was my life, but it wasn’t, THIS is my life.
+Here I am living what only a couple of years ago was a dream.
+I am a strong, independent woman, and I refuse to let my past define my future, because I wasn’t and am not a victim of domestic violence.
 I am a survivor, and I have a voice.

-So despite this article being an overwhelming magnitude of horror for some of you, this is a very real and relatable subject for so many us, for both men and women.
+So despite this article being an overwhelming magnitude of horror, this is a very real and relatable subject for so many us, for both men and women.
 I drafted this article more times than I can count, felt every emotion, and persevered on, because I’m not writing this article for me, but for all of you that can relate.
-I promise you, you can get through this.
+I promise you, you can do this.
 Your time is now.